Hiking Mt. Elbert in the Snow: Colorado’s Tallest 14’er

 Take a food journey around the world

 Mt.
-Elbert is located next to another well hiked Colorado mountain, Mt.
+Elbert is located next to another well-hiked Colorado mountain, Mt.
 Massive.
-In the 1970s there was a movement to make Mt.
-Massive, the northern neighbor of Mt.
-Elbert, the tallest mountain in the state.
-I know what you’re thinking – how could you make another mountain taller and why would you want to?
+In the 1970s, there was a movement to make Mt.
+Massive (the northern neighbor of Mt.
+Elbert) the tallest mountain in the state.
+I know what you’re thinking—how could you make another mountain taller and why would you want to?
 Well, a group of hikers and Colorado mountain lovers apparently embarked on a campaign to tack rocks on the top of Mt Massive in hopes of making it another 13 feet taller.
-The group eventually gave up and the record still stands with Elbert, that is until another group of weirdos decides to try again.
+The group eventually gave up and the record still stands with Mt.
+Elbert…until another group of weirdos decides to try again.

 SHARE OR SAVE THIS POST